Battle of Sulcoit

-The Battle of Sulcoit was fought in the year 968 between the Irish of the Dál gCais, led by Brian Boru, and the Vikings of Limerick, led by Ivar of Limerick.
+The Battle of Sulcoit was fought in the year 968 between the Irish of the Dál gCais, led by Brian Boru, and the Norse of Limerick, led by Ivar of Limerick.
 It was a victory for the Dál gCais and marked the end of Norse expansion in Ireland.
 It was also the first of three battles that highlight the career of Brian Boru.
 The battle took place during a military campaign led by Ivar of Limerick into Dál gCais territory.
-After the battle, the Dál gCais seized and burned the Viking stronghold of Limerick.
+After the battle, the Dál gCais seized and burned the Norse stronghold of Limerick.

 The annals only offer the above brief report of the battle and the plundering of Limerick the following day.
 The only extended account of the battle, including background, mustering, and aftermath, is found in the controversial Cogad Gáedel re Gallaib.

 Background

 In the year 942, 26 years before the battle, Brian Boru was born in a Dál gCais village in modern-day County Clare.
 Twelve years after his birth he was attending school at an Irish monastery.
 While Brian was at the monastery his village was raided by Vikings from the city of Limerick.
 Brian's father was killed during the raid and power shifted to his son, Latchna.
 In 953 Latchna died and power shifted to Brian's other brother, Mathgamain mac Cennétig.
 In 963 Mathgamain formed an alliance with the Viking king Ivar of Limerick.
 In 964 Brian left with a group of followers to fight the Vikings whom his brother recently made peace with.
 Brian's rag-tag army used guerrilla tactics against the Vikings whenever he had the chance.
 Although Brian's group took their toll on the Vikings, the Vikings also took their toll on Brian's men.
 In Brian's journal he noted that by the year 968 his group had only 15 surviving members after four years of war.
 Brian's brother, Mathgamain, decided to join Brian in his fight against the Vikings and break his peace with the Vikings.